KatyaYamchuk/temy-test/README.md

+#How to Run

+- cd mock-server
+- npm update
+- node server.js

 # Temy Test Environment

 Basic environment of the test task includes mock-server with database for API calls and src folder for written code.